INIU 10000mAh at a glance

 Look and feel

-The INIU BI-B1 features a sturdy yet lightweight plastic construction and a black matte rubberized exterior, resistant to scratches and scuffs.
-The charge blue LED display, in the shape of a dog’s paw-print, is located at the front of the unit near the USB input and outputs.
+The INIU 10000mAh power bank features a sturdy yet lightweight plastic construction and a black matte rubberized exterior, resistant to scratches and scuffs.
+The charge blue LED power indicator, in the shape of a dog’s paw-print, is located at the front of the unit near the USB input and outputs.
 This novelty display indicates the current charge by lighting up more toes of the paw-print, making it an excellent conversation piece for when you’re around your tech-oriented acquaintances.

-INIU Technologies has not overlooked the industry trend to reduce the size and weight of batteries and power banks, so the BI-B1 sits comfortably in the semi-light weight category at 7.4 oz.
-Its 5.5 x 2.8-inch form factor makes it easily portable and its 0.5-inch thickness means you can easily slip it into your pocket even when in use.
+INIU Technologies has not overlooked the industry trend to reduce the size and weight of batteries and power banks, so the 10000mAh power bank sits comfortably in the semi-light weight category at 7 oz.
+Its 5.2 x 2.7-inch form factor makes it easily portable and its 0.5-inch thickness means you can easily slip it into your pocket even when in use.
 It also includes both a built-in LED torch, which can be turned on by pressing the corresponding button twice in quick succession, and a USB LED reading lamp which goes in one of the USB ports.
 Its low consumption means you can expect lighting times upwards of 12 hours.

 2 USB ports